datacamp-content-public/R-Epi/chapter2.md

 start <- 240
 end <- 480

-# Plot only the first houre as line-plot
+# Plot only the second minute as a line-plot
 plot(x=time[start:end],y=data[start:end],"l")
 ```